mvrozanti/dotty/README.md

     cp dotty/dotty-sample-config.json .

 You're done!

 ### Configuration
   Dotty uses a JSON-formatted config located on the dotfiles directory.
+"Comments" can be made starting with \_.
   Currently, dotty can create/check with `mkdirs`, `link` or `copy` files/directories, `install` packages and execute shell `commands`.

   It is also capable of automatically pushing changes made to your dotfiles to remote repositories with the `-s` or `--sync` flag.